MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 ## Introduction

-Following a long hiatus, this section will explain the data generation procedure for the TLoL project and how the datasets used will be used to create the first agent which can play League of Legends.
+Following a long hiatus, this section will explain the data generation procedure for the TLoL project and how the datasets generated will be used to create the first agent which can play League of Legends.

 ## Overview